Wabtec: Bearward Engineering

+Breknell Willis

+Wabtec acquired Brecknell Willis Composites Ltd in 2014.
+Brecknell Willis is now a brand within the Wabtec group.
+Wabtec has since closed the production facility in Chard, Somerset, where Brecknell Willis was based, transferring production to other Wabtec plants in 2023.
+The office in Chard continues to function for engineering, project management, and sales.

 Wabtec Rail UK

-Wabtec Rail Limited is a railway engineering company based in at the Doncaster Works in Doncaster, England.
+Wabtec Rail is a railway engineering company based in at the Doncaster Works in Doncaster, England.
+It was purchased by Wabtec in 1998.
 Services include the overhaul and repair of railway rolling stock and components.
 Wabtec Rail occupies part of the former British Rail Engineering Limited site known locally as the Plant Works.
 The two main unions on site (Unite and RMT) gave notice on November 3, 2014, of their intention to ballot their members for industrial action over a pay dispute, for the first time in Wabtec Rail Limited's history.
+It is scheduled to close in 2025.

 Wabtec Rail Scotland

-Wabtec Rail Scotland occupies the Kilmarnock works of the former locomotive builder Andrew Barclay Sons & Co.
+Wabtec Rail Scotland occupied the Kilmarnock works of the former locomotive builder Andrew Barclay Sons & Company.
+It closed in 2020.

 LH Group Services

 Wabtec announced the $48 million acquisition of diesel engine, transmission and bogie overhaul and industrial locomotive supplier LH Group on October 1, 2012.
-Based at Barton-under-Needwood in Staffordshire, LH has around 400 employees and annual sales of US$65m, about 10% of which are in non-rail markets.
+Based at Barton-under-Needwood, LH has around 400 employees and annual sales of US$65m, about 10% of which are in non-rail markets.

 Battery electric locomotive

 In September 2021, at an event in Pittsburgh, Wabtec unveiled the world’s first battery-electric freight locomotive.
 It was the result of a joint venture with Carnegie Mellon University, and is part of an initiative by the two organizations to develop zero-emissions technology.
 Using a traditional locomotive body, the usual diesel engine has been replaced by a large bank of batteries, which drive the traction motors of the locomotive.
 Regenerative braking is used to help recharge the batteries.

-Wabtec claimed that the next version of the locomotive, to be developed within two years, would reduce the consumption of diesel fuel by nearly a third, and that emissions could entirely eliminated through the development of accompanying hydrogen fuel cells.
+Wabtec claimed that the next version of the locomotive, to be developed within two years, would reduce the consumption of diesel fuel by nearly a third, and that emissions could be entirely eliminated through the development of accompanying hydrogen fuel cells.

+The first battery locomotives were for the Roy Hill railway line.